 Q: Where does the inspiration for your business come from?

-A: I have personally experienced how access to transportation can radically transform lives: When I was 16, I was homeless for a little over a year.
-I went to Freewheel, built a bicycle, and subsequently was able to find a job.
-In turn, I was able to find housing, start a for-profit bicycle company, and graduate from the University of Wisconsin-Madison with a degree in Business Management.
+A: I have personally experienced how access to transportation can radically transform lives: When I was 16 and homeless, I built a bike at Freewheel for free.
+That bike enabled me to get a job, stable housing, and eventually a business degree.
 I assumed directorship of Freewheel when the organization was in danger of closing and greatly expanded our core mission of educating the public about bicycle maintenance and repair.
 This success story embodies Freewheel’s belief that access to reliable transportation is a basic human right which helps promote economic development and social justice. eBay sales have paid for 13,000 bicycles, thousands of classes, and tons of parts given away to disadvantaged populations in Madison, Wisconsin and around the world, helping ensure everybody has the wheels they need to succeed.

 Q: How has selling on eBay contributed to your success?

 A: eBay matches our rare and vintage bicycles, parts, and accessories with customers around the world, dramatically expanding Freewheel’s financial resources, which makes our charitable work sustainable.
 Our eBay sales are vital to the success of our organization.
 The peak bike season in Wisconsin is roughly six months in the summer, and sales from eBay help us pay our winter expenses.
 Further, eBay has expanded our customer base and increased the visibility of our organization nationally and internationally.
 Many of our customers purchase items from us to specifically support our organization’s non-profit mission and donate their used items to help us fund our programs.

-Q: Can you share a fun fact about yourself/your business?
+Q: Can you share a fun fact about your business?

 A: Our community service Jail Diversion Program partnership helps the state of Wisconsin save tens of thousands of dollars every year by reducing rates of recidivism and jail sentences.
 Through our experience working with ex-convicts, we have seen the importance of low cost, reliable transportation and bicycle maintenance education in allowing these individuals to repay their debts to society and become positive members of our community.

-Q: How has selling on eBay impacted your life or organization?
+Q: How has selling on eBay impacted your organization?

 A: Selling on eBay has provided Freewheel with a stable revenue stream less affected by local seasonal trends.
 Selling products on eBay further helps us to “work smarter, not harder” because we can work remotely.
 The eBay smartphone app means we can make sales at any time without having to be in our physical work space.
 This freedom permits us to travel to other bicycle cooperatives around the country, as well as Latin America and Europe, in order to better understand the operation of non-profits and bike culture around the world.
 The integration of this knowledge with our own is vital to our organization’s continued success.